St. Peter’s Episcopal Church

 Episcopalians also recognize that there is grace after divorce and do not deny the sacraments to those who have been divorced.

-We affirm that issues such as birth control are matters of personal informed conscience.
+We affirm that issues such as birth control are matters of personal informed conscience in conversation with a priest.

 We celebrate our unity in Christ while honoring our differences, always putting the work of love before uniformity of opinion.